for Veterans and the Public

 What are the side effects?

 Almost all medicines have side effects, including medicines for hepatitis C. Side effects vary a lot from person to person.
-Most patients on hepatitis C treatment have side effects, such as fatigue and flulike symptoms.
-Some side effects go away and some of them last the whole time you are on treatment.
+Most patients on interferon will have side effects, such as fatigue and flulike symptoms.
+Most patients who take sofosbuvir or simeprevir without ribavirin have many fewer side effects and find the medications overall relatively easy to tolerate.
 (See the Side Effects Guide for more information.)

 Can you work while on treatment?